Mental Health Career Paths: Counseling vs Therapy vs Psychology

 How to Become a Clinical Psychologist

-To become a psychologist, you’ll need education, an internship or postdoctoral program, and a psychologist license.
+To become a psychologist, you’ll need education, an internship, and, in some states, a supervised postdoctoral experience, and a psychologist license.
 Check requirements in the state where you want to work.

 Behavioral Psychologist